sonatype-nexus-community/vscode-iq-plugin/README.md

 ### Known Quirks

 We try to use other tooling whenever possible, to avoid reinventing the wheel (that's what Open Source is about anyways, right!).
-However due to using this tooling, we are at the mercy of it, sometimes, so here's a list of quirks we've ran into while developing/using this extension ourself.
+However, due to using this tooling, we are at the mercy of it, sometimes, so here's a list of quirks we've ran into while developing/using this extension ourself.

 #### npm